 About the Clements Lab

 Hematopoietic stem cells (HSCs) are the foundational unit of the adult blood and immune systems.
 They are the therapeutic component of bone marrow transplants, used in the treatment of hematological and autoimmune disorders.
 Our laboratory is committed to understanding the molecular, cellular, and extracellular context in which HSCs are specified.
-The discoveries we make will inform disease mechanism and improve therapies.
+The discoveries we make will inform disease mechanisms and improve therapies.

 Science Team